About the Boards of Pharmacy

 - License transfer program that alleviates the administrative burden on boards by verifying applications for license transfer

 - Accreditation programs that create uniform standards and perform inspections to supplement board staff and finances

 - Many other services that support the boards by providing pertinent resources to assist the boards of pharmacy as they work to protect the public health each day

-Healthcare Integrity and Protection Data Bank: Fulfill board obligations to combat fraud and abuse in health insurance and health care delivery by authorizing NABP to serve as your board’s reporting agent.
+National Practitioner Data Bank (NPDB): Fulfill board obligations to combat fraud and abuse in health insurance and health care delivery by authorizing NABP to serve as your board’s reporting agent.